arminzou/system-design-knowledge-base/docs/System Design Fundamental.md

 #### API Gateway

-A server with specialized software that **acts as a single entry point** for client applications to access multiple backend services and APIs.
+A server with a specialized software that **acts as a single entry point** for client applications to access multiple backend services and APIs.
 It **serves as a reverse proxy for API requests** while providing additional functionality such as request routing, authentication, and monitoring.

 !!! info "Primary Function"